missxa/missxa/README.md

 ![robody.gif](https://github.com/missxa/missxa/blob/master/robody.gif)

-❤️ This is me with my favorite robot in the world - Robody - built together with very talented and inspiring people.
+❤️ This is me with my favorite robot in the world - Robody - built together with very talented and inspiring people at Devanthro and Roboy Project.

-🔍 We've got a neat high-level description of the technology at [devanthro.com/technology](https://devanthro.com/technology/).

-👩‍💻 Most of my code lives inside [github.com/roboy](https://github.com/roboy).

 _Stats generated using [GitHub Stats Visualization](https://github.com/jstrieb/github-stats)_